2007H3/cde/adr - reporting template.md

 ## Context

-This solution assessment & validation document describes and ensures that the key decisions, formats and conventions used in the Reporting Document Template are aligned with industry and vendor report documentation standards, and to ensure that key requirements from the standpoint of user, audit, and data management are met.
+This solution assessment & validation document describes and ensures that the key decisions, formats and conventions used in the Reporting Document Template are aligned with industry and vendor report documentation standards, and to ensure that key requirements from the standpoint of the user, auditor, and data manager are met.

 An implemnetation of a reporting documentation template will be used across Redline reporting to serve users, auditors and to a tertiary extent, developers.
 This is an "architectural" business process description.